Manage DNS authorizations

 When you create a DNS authorization, Google Cloud returns the corresponding CNAME record for the validation sub-domain.
 You must add this CNAME record to your DNS configuration in the DNS zone of the target domain.
 If you're using Google Cloud to manage your DNS, complete the steps in this section.
 Otherwise, consult the documentation for your third-party DNS solution.

-For more information on how Certificate Manager uses this CNAME record to verify domain ownership, see Domain authorizations for Google-managed certificates.
+For more information about how Certificate Manager uses this CNAME record to verify domain ownership, see Domain authorizations for Google-managed certificates.

 gcloud